aws/karpenter-provider-aws/designs/odcr.md

 Cons:
 - ***TBD***

-#### Pricing and consolidation
+## Drift

+[TODO: Add a section on Drift]

+## Pricing/Consolidation

-##### Provisioning
+### Provisioning

 Pricing is directly considered during provisioning and consolidation as capacity-reservation is prepaid.
 It is assumed to have a price of 0 during provisioning.

-##### Consolidating Capacity Reserved Instances
+### Consolidation

 During consolidation pricing does matter as it affects which candidate will be [prioritized](https://github.com/kubernetes-sigs/karpenter/blob/75826eb51589e546fffb594bfefa91f3850e6c82/pkg/controllers/disruption/consolidation.go#L156).
 Since all capacity instances are paid ahead of time, their cost is already incurred.
 Users would likely want to prioritize filling their reserved capacity. reservation first then fall back into other instances.
 Because of this reserved instances should likely show up as 0 dollar pricing when we calculate the instance pricing.
-Since each candidate is tied to a NodePool and EC2NodeClass, we should be able to safely override the pricing per node under a capacity reservation.

-##### Consolidating into Capacity Reserved Instances
+#### Consolidating into Capacity Reserved Instances

 If we track Capacity Reservation usage, we can optimize the cluster configuration by moving non-Capacity Reserved instances into
 Capacity Reserved instances.
 We would need to match the instance type, platform and availability zone prior to doing this.

+This would be done by the standard consolidation algorithm and should work with minimal changes, since consolidation already optimizes for cost.

+#### Consolidating between Capacity Reservations

+Treating the price of all capacity reservation offerings as `0` sounds sensical but has some adverse interactions with consolidation.
+Most notably, if we launch an instance into a capacity reservation offering, we will _never_ consolidate out of that offering -- even if there is a smaller instance type that would work just as well for the pods on that node.

+In practicality, that larger capacity reservation could have been used for other work -- perhaps on another cluster, but may have been held by a single pod that prevented Karpenter from consolidating it.

+To solve for this edge case, we won't model the pricing of capacity reservations as `0` but as a "near-0" value.
+We'll divide the existing price of the on-demand offering by 1000 to represent a price that is less than every other instance type offering, but still maintains the relative ordering of on-demand instance types.

+In practice, this means that if a user has two capacity reservation offerings available: one for a `c6a.48xlarge` and another for a `c6a.large`, where we launch into the `c6a.48xlarge` first, we will still be able to consolidate down to the `c6a.large` when pods are scaled back down.

 #### Labels